JoshuaW03628/team-eaaar/README.md

 ```

-> May have to clear database using the python terminal:
+> May have to clear database using the python terminal
 ```cmd
 python
 > from main import app, db